-D2E allows you to spread costs that were historically allocated as indirect overhead to specific encounters that utilize the services of that particular department.
+D2E lets you spread costs that were historically allocated as indirect overhead to specific encounters that use the services of that particular department.
 Examples of indirect costs include patient access, business office, medical records, case management, and insurance pre-certification departments.
 D2E spreads these costs as a direct cost rather than an indirect cost to those selected encounters.